francofusco/wp3/README.md

 - To create the executable you will need to download the PyInstaller package, *e.g.*, `pip install pyinstaller` or `conda install pyinstaller`.
 Once that is done, you can run (in an Anaconda terminal) the `build_exe.bat` script to create an executable under Windows.
 - While log files are generated automatically, you can also change verbosity level from the command line.
 Type `python wp3_designer.py --help` for the list of arguments that you can pass.
+- The code should be formatted using [Black](https://github.com/psf/black).
+To do this, include the package to your virtual environment (`pip install black` or `conda install black`) and run it from the top-level directory of the project: `black .` or `python -m black .`.
+- You also need to check comments manually using the script `comment_checker.py`.
+To do so, run `python comment_checker.py . wp3`: it will scan all python files and tell you which ones contain comments that are too long, and at which lines.
+You have to manually edit them, unluckily...
+You can add the option `--annotate` to overwrite the files by adding the marker `<<<<<` at the end of long comment lines.
+In this way, you can open the files and do a search for `<<<<<` to quickly find lines that need fixing.